logicly-au/pmhc-mds-spec/doc/validation-rules.rst

      * and must not be more than 7 days after :ref:`dfn-episode_end_date`
      * and must not be after :ref:`dfn-organisation_end_date`
      * and must not be in the future
+  3. The K10+ Total Score is calculated as described at :ref:`dfn-k10p_score`

 .. _k5-current-validations: